MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

     * **Administrator Password**: Create a password for the administrator and confirm it.

     * **Select a resource group for new resources**: Select a resource group to put the server in.
-Use the same resource group that you created the container registry in.
+Use the same resource group that you created the container registry in, **pythoncontainer-rg**.

     * **Select a location for new resources**: Select the same location as the resource group and container registry.